School Direct is a great way to get into teaching with the Royal Greenwich TSA.

 2. School Direct Training Programme (Salaried)

-This programme is an employment-based route available to high-quality graduates with at least three years’ work experience who will earn a salary whilst they train.
-This non-modular programme runs for one year and successful completion will lead to the award of Qualified Teacher Status (QTS).
+This programme is an employment-based route available to high-quality graduates who will earn a salary whilst they train.
+This non-modular programme runs for one year.
+Successful completion will lead to the award of a Postgraduate Certificate in Education (PGCE) and the award of Qualified Teacher Status (QTS).
+Trainees will normally be placed in two Greenwich primary schools.

 The aim at the end of your training is that you will be employed in an Alliance school.